dmlc/xgboost/doc/tutorials/spark_estimator.rst

   # save the model
   model.save("/tmp/xgboost-pyspark-model")
   # load the model
   model2 = SparkXGBRankerModel.load("/tmp/xgboost-pyspark-model")

 The above code snippet shows how to save/load xgboost pyspark model.
-And you can also load the model with xgboost python package directly without involving spark.
+You can also load the model with xgboost python package directly without involving Spark.

 .. code-block:: python